Human sacrifice: Aztecs

-United States and Canada
+Mississippian Cultures

-The peoples of the Southeastern United States known as the Mississippian culture (800 to 1600 CE) have been suggested to have practiced human sacrifice, because some artifacts have been interpreted as depicting such acts.
+The peoples of what is now the Southeastern United States known as the Mississippian culture (800 to 1600 CE) have been suggested to have practiced human sacrifice, because some artifacts have been interpreted as depicting such acts.
 Mound 72 at Cahokia (the largest Mississippian site), located near modern St. Louis, Missouri, was found to have numerous pits filled with mass burials thought to have been retainer sacrifices.
 One of several similar pit burials had the remains of 53 young women who had been strangled and neatly arranged in two layers.
 Another pit held 39 men, women, and children who showed signs of dying a violent death before being unceremoniously dumped into the pit.
 Several bodies showed signs of not having been fully dead when buried and of having tried to claw their way to the surface.
 On top of these people another group had been neatly arranged on litters made of cedar poles and cane matting.
 Another group of four individuals found in the mound were interred on a low platform, with their arms interlocked.
 They had had their heads and hands removed.
 The most spectacular burial at the mound is the "Birdman burial".
 This was the burial of a tall man in his 40s, now thought to have been an important early Cahokian ruler.
 He was buried on an elevated platform covered by a bed of more than 20,000 marine-shell disc beads arranged in the shape of a falcon, with the bird's head appearing beneath and beside the man's head, and its wings and tail beneath his arms and legs.
 Below the birdman was another man, buried facing downward.
 Surrounding the birdman were several other retainers and groups of elaborate grave goods.